-The Pew Hispanic Center has released a report on Hispanic populations in the United States, The 10 Largest Hispanic Origin Groups: Characteristics, Rankings, Top Counties, along with a statistical profile on Hispanics of Puerto Rican Origin in the United States in 2010.
-According to the report, Puerto Ricans are the second-largest Hispanic subgroup in the U.S. after Mexicans, constituting nine percent of the total U.S. Hispanic population.
+The Pew Hispanic Center has for some time been keeping records on people living in Puerto Rico, and on people from Puerto Rico living in the States.
+According to the most recent report, Puerto Ricans are the second-largest Hispanic subgroup in the U.S. after Mexicans, constituting 9.5 percent of the total U.S. Hispanic population.
 They are most heavily concentrated in Florida and the Northeast, but there are pockets of Puerto Ricans throughout the country.
-Among the 4.7 million Hispanics of Puerto Rican origin in the United States, more than two-thirds, or 68.9 percent, were born in the United States.
-Less than a third (29.9%) were born in Puerto Rico, and approximately 1 percent were born in outside of either the United States or Puerto Rico.
+Among the 5.1 million Hispanics of Puerto Rican origin in the United States, about two-thirds were born in the United States.
+About a third (29.9%) were born in Puerto Rico, and approximately 1 percent were born in outside of either the United States or Puerto Rico.

 The Pew Center also reported the following statistics:

-- Puerto Ricans have a slightly higher level of graduate education than the Hispanic population overall, in which 13% of the population has earned a bachelor’s degree.
+- Puerto Ricans have a slightly higher level of education than the Hispanic population overall, in which 14% of the population has earned a bachelor’s degree.

 - The number of Puerto Ricans with a high school diploma grew from 26% to 30% between 2000 and 2010;

-- Thirty-eight percent of Puerto Ricans own homes, compared to 47 percent of the total Hispanic population and 65 percent of the overall U.S. population;
+- Thirty-eight percent of Puerto Ricans own homes, compared to 45 percent of the total Hispanic population and 64 percent of the overall U.S. population.

-- The ten counties with the highest Puerto Rican populations represent just 29 percent of the national Puerto Rican population.
+In 2010, the Pew Research Center reported that ten counties with the highest Puerto Rican populations represented 29 percent of the national Puerto Rican population.
 These counties are:

 - Bronx County, NY (6% of the total U.S. Puerto Rican population);